bqworks/accordion-slider-jquery/docs/api.md

 $('#my-accordion').accordionSlider('nextPanel');
 ```

-The second way is by getting a reference to the AccordionSlider instance and call the method on the instance:
+The second way is by getting a reference to the AccordionSlider instance and calling the method on the instance:

 ```
 // get a reference to the AccordionSlider instance